Explore health content from A to Z.

 6. Donate time to charity.
 There are people worse off than you who need your help, Dr. Halbrook reminds us.
 And doing something for others can give you perspective on your situation.

 Signs of depression include an under- or over-active appetite, difficulty concentrating, sleep problems, unexplained fatigue, a lack of enjoyment in life’s activities, feelings of guilt or thoughts of harming yourself.
 If you are experiencing these emotions, talk to your doctor or a mental health professional right away.
-Need a physician?
-Find one on the medical staff at Baylor Plano online or by calling 1.800.4BAYLOR.
+Call the Baylor Plano Behavioral Health Center at 469.814.4850.

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR